 Textiles in Hawick

-Visit the TEXTILE TOWERHOUSE in Hawick a small museum of the textile industry over the years.
 JOHNSTONS MILL of Elgin can also be found in Hawick.
 Book the Discovery Experience with or without afternoon tea to learn about the cashmere yarn and merino wool being woven into the beautiful fabric, there is also a shop.
+Open 7 days a week all year.

-Hawico celebrates its 150 anniversary in 2024 .
+Hawico celebrates its 150th anniversary in 2024 .
 Knitwear has been manufactured in Hawick since 1874.
-The tourist information center and factory shop are both open 930-5 pm Mon- Sat.
+The tourist information center and factory shop are both open 930-5 pm Mon-Fri.